rmoralesdelgado/Tutorials/Quick and Easy Setup for Git and GitHub.md

 ```

-## Committing files with `git commit`
+## 9. Committing files with `git commit`

-As previously explained, committing allows `git` to store a "snapshot", of all the files added to the index, in the repository.
+As previously explained, committing allows `git` to store a "snapshot" of all the files added to the index — of all *staged* files in the repository.
 In this sense, a sequence of commits creates a history that can tell how your repository has evolved over time.
 To commit files, the `git commit` command is used.
 Given that we are ready to commit the two Python scripts of our example, let us proceed:
 ```bash
 $ git commit -m 'First two Python scripts. hello-mars.py includes a second print line.'
 [master (root-commit) 7c30d25] First two Python scripts. hello-mars.py includes a second print line.